Neels-v-Wyk/blog/content/posts/automated-deployment-of-a-free-blog.md

 ```

 Take that token and create a GitHub secret with it, I named mine `FIREBASE_TOKEN`, as will be seen when we get to the next part.

+In the root of your project directory run `firebase init` and do the following:
+1. Select the 'Hosting' option
+2. Choose the project we set up earlier
+3. Select default rules for database file
+4. Select hugo deploy directory (`public/` by default)
+5. Say 'No' to the single-app page question

+This should create a few firebase related files, then we're all set to set up the Actions.

 ### GitHub Actions